-- carry your student ID (mobile or physical version) with you at all times while on campus.
-When you arrive at the law library, you will need to tap into the building using your student ID.
-You will only be able to tap in when you have a reservation.
+- Carry your student ID (mobile or physical version) with you at all times while on campus.
+When you arrive at the law library, you will need to tap into the building using your student ID following successful completion of the Dons Health Check.

-Please proceed directly to your reserved study space after you enter the law library.
+- The law library has marked the study spaces that students may use.
+Please proceed directly to one of the permitted study spaces after you enter the law library.

 - You are required to wear a face covering at all times while in the law library.
 You may remove your face covering while inside the library only to briefly drink a beverage.